 And once she learned to manage boosting bigger airs, her athleticism took over and the transition to the superpipe was seamless.

 Nearing high school graduation, Rachael made a promise to her parents that she’d make the national team before she finished or quit competitive skiing and go to university.

 That spring, she made the Canadian Freestyle NextGen National Team, and hasn’t looked back.

 Her first official season with Canada's World Cup Halfpipe Team in 2018-19 proved to be a breakout.

 She came from behind to win Dew Tour's modified superpipe competition in Breckenridge, Colorado, besting teammate and Olympic Champion Cassie Sharpe.

 And she carried the Dew Tour momentum into her first-ever X Games and found her way onto the podium with a bronze medal, followed by a fourth place finish at the 2019 FIS World Championships.

 More success followed in 2020 at X Games Aspen where she moved one place up the podium with a silver medal performance.

 From transitioning to superpipe to performing on action sport's biggest stage – in just two years.

-With unlimited athleticism and youthful desire, she’ll take everything she's learned from dance, artistic gymnastics and trampoline on her decidely-different path to Beijing 2022.
+With unlimited athleticism and youthful desire, she took everything she learned from dance, artistic gymnastics and trampoline on her decidedly-different path to Beijing 2022...